FilBanfi/WalkYourTime/PRIVACY.md

 ## 4. Third-Party Integrations

 WalkYourTime does **not** currently integrate with any third-party health or fitness platform.
-Future versions may offer optional integration with services such as Google Health Connect, Huawei Health, or Garmin Connect.
+Future versions may offer optional integration with third-party health and fitness services.

 If and when such integrations are added:
 - They will be strictly **opt-in**.